Proper Adjectives & 4 Fun Facts

 Do you know what proper adjectives are?
 Today is the day you're going to learn about them!
 Let's start by reviewing adjectives.

 Diagramming sentences makes it easy for us to see that adjectives modify nouns and pronouns.
 We diagram adjectives on slanted lines underneath the nouns or pronouns that they are modifying.

 .
-It's easy to see that in the diagram because both words go below the word ducks
+It's easy to see that in the diagram because it goes below the word babies